 - Communication.
-Hay House offers 10 courses relating to communication.
+Hay House offers 10 courses related to communication.
 You can pick from fairly mainstream topics like NLP Made Easy or go for something less conventional such as the Spirit Communication Online Course.

 - Confidence.
 If you’re a writer, you almost certainly struggle with confidence from time to time.
 Courses such as Reprogram Your Subconscious Mind claim to be able to make you a more confident individual.

 - Finance.
 Financial planning is hugely important for authors.
-Hay House has one audio course directly linked to this area, titled Expert’s Guide For Your Book Publishing Questions.
+Hay House Publishing has one audio course directly linked to this area, titled Expert's Guide For Your Book Publishing Questions.

 - Personal Growth.
-The personal growth courses on offer at Hay House include those that are fairly conventional, like Breaking the Habit of Being Yourself! by Dr. Joe Dispenza, and those which require a particular belief system, like Qabalah Made Easy or those dealing with past lives.
+The personal growth courses on offer at Hay House include those that are fairly conventional, like Breaking the Habit of Being Yourself! by Dr. Joe Dispenza, and those that require a particular belief system, like Qabalah Made Easy or those dealing with past lives.

 - Writing.
 Hay House currently sells four different writing courses, all of which are in audio format.
 Some deal with the mindset aspect of writing, such as The Muse and The Inner Critic, while others are more practical, for example, Book Marketing Online Course.